In this blog post, we’ll look at some of the best visual feedback tools out there and how they compare against one another.

 You know how the old saying goes: “a picture is worth 1000 words”.

-But when it comes to QA, capturing a screenshot your developers can actually use is just not that easy.
+But when it comes to QA and web design, capturing a screenshot your developers can actually use is just not that easy.

 To really drive your point across, you’ll need to add annotations and clearly show what’s not working:

 That’s where visual feedback tools come into play.